Rinne sets mark for Finnish goalies, Predators top Blues 4-1

 Frederick Gaudreau, Filip Forsberg, Austin Watson and Ryan Ellis scored for Nashville, which has won three straight.
-Rinne earned his 320th career victory, surpassing Miikka Kiprusoff for most by a Finnish-born goaltender.
+Rinne earned his 320th career win, surpassing Miikka Kiprusoff for most by a Finnish-born goaltender.

+"When I was just trying to battle my way into the league, obviously these are the things that you are not focused on.
+But it's pretty cool when you are fortunate and stay in the league for a long time, you are going to (reach) some milestones," Rinne said.
+"This one for sure, it's a cool one."

+Nashville selected Rinne in the eighth round of the 2004 draft with pick No. 258.

 St. Louis has managed one goal in its last three games.